The car is equipped with two brake circuits for safety reasons.

 Function check when the engine is started

-The car is equipped with a "brake by wire" brake system.
-After each engine start, an automatic function check is made of the brake system when the driver depresses the brake pedal in order move the gear selector out of the P position; see Automatic gearbox - Geartronic.
+The car is equipped with a so-called "brake by wire" brake system.
+After each time the engine is started there is an automatic function check of the brake system when the driver depresses the brake pedal to take the gear selector from the P position, see Automatic gearbox -- Geartronic.
 In connection with the function check, in some cases, the information display may show a message and a symbol, see examples in the table at the end of this section.

 During the function check the pedal travel is slightly longer than during normal braking.

 The electric motor's engine brake is used during light braking.
 The car's kinetic energy is then converted to electrical energy instead which is used to charge the hybrid battery.
 Battery charging with engine braking is indicated in the combined instrument panel with animation.

 This function is active in the speed range 150-5 km/h(93-3 mph) - for harder braking, as well as outside the speed range, the braking is complemented by the hydraulic brake system.

 When driving for a long time in heavy rain without braking, the braking effect may be delayed slightly when next using the brakes.
 This may also be the case after a car wash.
 It is then necessary to depress the brake harder.
 For this reason, maintain a greater distance to the traffic ahead.

 Brake the car firmly after driving on wet roads and after a car wash.
 The brake discs are then warmed up, dry more quickly and are protected against corrosion.
 Take the prevailing traffic situation into account when braking.

 When driving on salted roads a layer of salt may form on the brake discs and brake linings.
 This may extend braking distance.
 For this reason, keep an extra-large safety distance to the vehicle ahead.
 Also make sure of the following: